-A client was excited to be leaving for a day outing with staff & rushed out of the apartment & down the stairs from the 3rd floor.
-The staff grabbed their purse & a bag of garbage, which was waiting to be taken out, & hurried to follow after the client down the stairs.
+A client was excited to be leaving for a day outing with staff and rushed out of the apartment and down the stairs from the 3rd floor.
+The staff grabbed their purse and a bag of garbage, which was waiting to be taken out, and hurried to follow after the client down the stairs.
 The staff did not use the hand rail on the stairs as both hands were full.
-On their way down the stairs, they missed a step & fell causing injury.
+On their way down the stairs, they missed a step and fell causing injury.

-Recommendations: Planning to be completed & expectations shared in advance with clients for safely exiting the building on day outings for the safety of all involved.
-Staff to prioritize client & their own staff safety ahead of household chores such as garbage removal.
+Recommendations: Planning to be completed and expectations shared in advance with clients for safely exiting the building on day outings for the safety of all involved.
+Staff are to prioritize client and their own safety ahead of household chores such as garbage removal.
 Complete such chores later using the elevator.
-Staff are expected to avoid rushing & consistently use the hand rail while descending stairs.
+Staff are expected to avoid rushing and consistently use the hand rail while descending stairs.

-Incident Investigation completed.
+Incident investigation completed.

-Jan 19, 2018.
+Additional Recommendations: None Jan 19, 2018

 Staff was driving on the Anthony Henday freeway during icy winter weather conditions.
-Another vehicle slid out of their lane & struck staff's vehicle on the front passenger side.
+Another vehicle slid out of their lane and struck staff's vehicle on the front passenger side.